Avocado Quinoa Superfood Salad (Mendocino Farms Copycat)

 Their Avocado Quinoa Superfood Salad is one of my go-tos; it hits that sweet spot with hearty grains, plant-based protein, crisp greens, and a bold, creamy dressing that ties everything together.
 It’s colorful, textured, and packed with flavor in every forkful.

 After ordering it for the millionth time recently, I decided to try making my own version at home!
-I added vegan beef for extra protein and skipped the jicama and avocado (it was already pretty heavy), but kept all of my favorite parts the same, including the sweet and smoky chipotle vinaigrette, roasted corn, and creamy cotija cheese.
+I added vegan beef for extra protein and skipped the jicama to lighten it up, but kept all of my favorite parts the same, including the sweet and smoky chipotle vinaigrette, roasted corn, and savory cotija cheese.

 This Avocado Quinoa Superfood Salad recipe is perfect for meal prep, easy lunches, or a low-effort dinner that still feels exciting.
 Whether you’re vegetarian or just trying to add more veggie-forward meals into your routine, this is one of those recipes you’ll come back to again and again.
 Enjoy!